-Hawaii officials warn residents about latest lava flow
+Hawaii officials airlift 4 residents after lava crosses road

 Authorities have been measuring gases, including sulfur dioxide, rising in little puffs from open vents.

-For now, the ash seems to be more of a nuisance, rather than a severe threat.
-Some Big Island residents are covering their faces to keep from breathing small particles flying through the air, and some have found thin coatings of ash as winds blew the plume away from populated areas.
+The area affected by lava and ash is small compared to the Big Island, which is about 4,000 square miles.
+Most of the Big Island and the rest of the state's island chain is unaffected by the volcanic activity on Kilauea.

-Lindsey Magnani said Thursday that she and her family picked up some of the 2,000 masks distributed by county officials.
-She also closed all the windows at home to block air, which smelled heavily of sulfur.
+State and local officials have been reminding tourists that flights in and out of the Big Island and the rest of the of the state have not been impacted.
+Even on the Big Island, most tourist activities are still available and businesses are open.

-Associated Press journalists Jae Hong in Pahoa, Jennifer Kelleher and Audrey McAvoy in Honolulu, Becky Bohrer in Juneau, Alaska, Seth Borenstein in Washington, D.C., and Alina Hartounian in Phoenix contributed to this report.
+Associated Press journalists Jae Hong and Marco Garcia in Pahoa, Sophia Yan, Jennifer Kelleher and Audrey McAvoy in Honolulu, Becky Bohrer in Juneau, Alaska, Seth Borenstein in Washington, D.C., and Alina Hartounian in Phoenix contributed to this report.